Episode 2: Icons in the online shop

 What are your experiences with this?

-I look forward to feedback!
-Either on jdk.de/Podcast, there are also all episodes including ShowNotes, but there is in particular the possibility to comment and there are also links to all platforms where you can watch the podcast.
-And of course you can also send us an e-mail to jdk@jdk.de.
-And if we then look at the page jdk.de/Podcast, there are almost no icons on it, namely only those where logos are used.
+I am looking forward to your feedback!
+Either on jdk.de/Podcast, there you can find all episodes including ShowNotes, but there is especially the possibility to comment and there are also the links to all platforms where you can watch the podcast.
+And of course you're also welcome to just email us at jdk@jdk.de.
+And if we then look at the page, the jdk.de/podcast, there are almost no icons on it, namely only those where logos are used.
 From Spotify, from Facebook, from Twitter, from Linkedin.
-And the only icon that's there, and I'm not too happy with that, is a heart, which shows how often the blog post, the podcasts are organized as a blog post, has been liked on my website.
+And the only icon that's there, and I'm not at all happy with it, is a little heart that shows how often the blog post, the podcasts are organized as a blog post, have been liked on my website.

-And the heart might be just about okay there, because it's also used on Twitter and so on, but a like and thumbs up might be more understandable, but the plug-in provider probably didn't take it here because there are brand problems.
-And there you can see where these problems often come from: It's in the template, it's in the plug-in, it was in the icon set.
-I thought I could leave this heart alone, but if I had an online shop and should really use it to describe my products, then I can't use the standard, so I have to think about how I can do it much better individually?
-And then just the text without an icon would probably be much better.
+And there, the heart is maybe just okay, because it is also used on Twitter and so on, but a like and thumbs up is perhaps better understandable, but probably the plug-in provider has not taken here, because there are brand problems.
+And there you can already see where these problems often come from: This is in the template, this is in the PlugIn, this was in the icon set.
+I thought now this heart I can leave, but if I had an online store and should now really describe my products, then I can not use the standard, I have to think about how I can do that much better individually?
+And there would be then just the text without icon probably much better.

-So don't make bad jokes and don't build bad online shops and be part of the next issue of Conversion Hacker!
+So don't make bad jokes and don't build bad online stores and be back for the next edition of the Conversion Hacker!

-The next issue will also be a small special episode, because I have recorded some of my lectures and will publish them piece by piece as special editions of the conversion hacker and the conversion hacker will be weekly in the future.
-Always the new issue on the weekend, always on Sunday, so that you can hear a conversion hacker right away on Monday morning at the start of the week and the special issues, which I will try to publish on Wednesday.
-And it starts next Wednesday!
+The next issue will also be a small special episode, because I have recorded some of my talks and will publish them piece by piece as special issues of the Conversion-Hacker and the Conversion-Hacker will be weekly in the future.
+Always at the weekend the new issue, always on Sunday, that you can hear a Conversion-Hacker first thing in the morning on Monday to start the week and the special issues, I will try to publish on Wednesday.
+And already next Wednesday it starts!